ynezdias/Strava-Lite/README.md

 **Author:** Ynez Dias
 **Email:** ydias@stevens.edu

+---

 ## Project Description

-Strava Lite is a lightweight running tracker that allows users to register themselves, add running sessions, and manage their running data.
-The backend is powered by **Flask-RESTful**, and the frontend is a **ReactJS web application** that communicates with the REST API.
-All data is stored in memory on the server; restarting the server will clear all data.
+**Strava Lite** is a lightweight running tracker that allows users to register, manage, and track their running sessions.
+The backend is built with **Flask-RESTful**, and the frontend is a **ReactJS web application** that communicates with the REST API.

-**Features:**
+**Note:** Data is currently stored in-memory on the server; restarting the server will clear all data.
+You can later integrate a database (e.g., SQLite) for persistent storage.

+**Core Features:**
-- Create new runners with name and age (UUID generated automatically)
+- Register new runners with name and age (UUID generated automatically)
 - Lookup runner details by ID
 - Delete runners by ID
 - List all existing runners
-- Add run data for a runner (date, time, distance)
+- Add running sessions (date, time, distance)
-- List all runs for a selected runner
+- List all runs for a runner
-- Attractive, functional web frontend (extra credit)
+- Functional and attractive ReactJS frontend

+**Extra Credit Frontend Features:**
+- Dark theme with sporty pink highlights
+- Responsive and aligned forms, buttons, and lists
+- Hover effects for buttons and navigation links

 ---